-cannot be u programmes th watching (e.g. a hat they are during to be 5 encourage children to eat or drink a product only to take advantage of a promotional offer.
 BCAP has created supplementary rules to protect further what the Government recognises as the most vulnerable age group - primary school children.
 Those rules ban the use of celebrities and licensed characters and promotional offers in certain food or drink advertisements directly targeted at primary school and pre-school children.

 BCAP is not aware of any evidence to suggest the restrictions on radio or TV are ineffective.
-Given the restrictions on TV are based on: persuasive evidence that suggests television advertising has a modest direct effect on children's (age 2-11) food preferences (Livingstone review 2006); the reach and nature of television; better regulation principles in particular that regulation should be proportionate, transparent and targeted where it is needed, BCAP is not proposing to amend its rules.
+Given the restrictions on TV are based on: persuasive evidence that suggests television advertising has a modest direct effect on (age 2-11) food preferences children's (Livingstone review 2006); the reach and nature of television; better regulation principles in regulation particular that should proportionate, transparent and targeted where it is needed, BCAP is not proposing to amend its rules.
 Ofcom considers the restrictions in radio are sufficient and do not warrant further amendment.
 BCAP will await the findings of the 2010 Ofcom review to establish whether the